 Under a strong copyleft license like GPL, if you redistribute a program that includes GPL code written by others, you must make your entire program available under GPL.
 That includes any linked libraries or other components of the program.
 Examples of licenses that fall into this category include GPL v2 and GPL v3, as well as the Affero GPL License (AGPL).

-LGPL also has different requirements depending on how the library is integrated with the remainder of the program.
-For example, you may have heard that LGPL requires the library to be dynamically linked.
-While it is possible to comply with LGPL for a statically linked program, there are more requirements — so dynamic linking of LGPL code is a best practice.
+The LGPL also has different requirements depending on how the library is integrated with the remainder of the program.
+For example, you may have heard that the LGPL requires the library to be dynamically linked.
+While it is possible to comply with the LGPL for a statically linked program, there are more requirements — so dynamic linking of LGPL code is a best practice.

 It’s worth noting that copyleft licenses don’t exist solely within open source software.
 The Creative Commons (CC) license, for instance, is a copyleft license often applied to artistic works like photographs, music, etc.

 Currently, permissive licenses are the most-used license type in open source software, with the most popular being the MIT License and the Apache License 2.0.
 (Different sources report different numbers, but it’s generally estimated that around 65-75% of OSS projects have permissive licenses.)

 But copyleft licenses also play an integral role in the OSS ecosystem.
 For example, the GPL family will likely continue to be among the most commonly used OSS licenses — as the license of choice for the Linux kernel, it holds a special place in the software development ecosystem.

 In addition, copyleft licenses help both companies and developers further the purpose of “free” software, which shares improvements and gives back to the open source software community.
 As long as OSS contributors continue to value this mindset, copyleft licenses will be here to stay.